 In both cases, a portion of the money you earn needs to be declared for income tax, especially if you’re in the latter group—but even one-off sales may count.
 Not reporting sales could lead to an IRS audit for tax fraud.

 Here’s a crash course on when you need to pay taxes for online sales and how to go about it.
 This post was written with US tax laws in mind and may not apply elsewhere.

-Which Sales Count Towards Taxes?
+Which Sales Count Toward Taxes?

-The general rule of thumb is that if you made any profit on a sale, then it must be reported as income.
+The general rule of thumb is that if you made ANY profit on a sale, then it must be reported as income.
 Profit is defined as the difference between what you paid to acquire something, any loss in value due to depreciation, and how much you sold it for.